Carl Carlton

-Carl Carlton (born May 21, 1953) is an American R&B, soul, and funk singer-songwriter, best known for his hits "Everlasting Love" and "She's a Bad Mama Jama (She's Built, She's Stacked)".
+Carl Carlton (born Carlton Hudgens; May 21, 1952 (Note: Several sources give his birth year as 1953, while Today's Liz Calvario cites a Facebook post by his son "clarifying his father’s May 21, 1952 birthday".) – December 12, 2025) was an American R&B, soul, and funk singer-songwriter, best known for his hits "Everlasting Love" and "She's a Bad Mama Jama (She's Built, She's Stacked)".

 Background

-Carlton was born in Detroit, Michigan, and began his career in the mid-1960s as "Little Carl" Carlton.
+Carlton Hudgens was born in Detroit, Michigan, on May 21, 1952.
+He began his career in the mid-1960s as "Little" Carl Carlton.
 It was a marketing ploy to capitalize on some vocal similarities to Stevie Wonder, who recorded under the name "Little Stevie Wonder" in the early 1960s.
 His first recordings were for Lando Records, for which he recorded some minor local hits, including "So What" and "Don't You Need a Boy Like Me".

 In 1968, Don D. Robey signed Carlton to the Back Beat Record label, which Robey had started in 1957.
 Shortly after signing with the label, Carlton relocated to Houston, Texas, to be closer to his new label.